Afternoon BriefAI Search & Discovery

 The AI Citation Crisis in Search Is Worse Than Most Brands Think

-A 2025 paper on answer engines called the promise of source-cited responses a false one, documenting frequent hallucination and inaccurate citation across leading systems.[1]
-Another 2025 study using roughly 14,000 real-world search-enabled LLM answers found that 30% of answers provided no citations at all, Gemini produced no clickable citation in 92% of queries, and Perplexity often visited far more pages than it credited.[2]
-A separate large-scale analysis of more than 366,000 citations found that AI search systems also concentrate news citations among a small number of outlets, which means even when citations appear, they do not necessarily reflect broad or healthy source selection.[3]
+A 2025 paper on answer engines called the promise of source-cited responses a false one, documenting frequent hallucination and inaccurate citation across leading systems.
+Another study analyzing roughly 14,000 real-world search-enabled LLM answers found that 30% of answers provided no citations at all, Gemini produced no clickable citation in 92% of queries, and Perplexity often visited far more pages than it credited.
+A separate large-scale analysis of more than 366,000 citations found that AI search systems concentrate news citations among a small number of outlets — even when citations appear, they do not reflect broad or healthy source selection.

 Links can be missing.
 They can be partial.
 They can misattribute the supporting source.
 They can flatten ten visited pages into three credited ones.
 And they can create the appearance of rigor without the underlying traceability users think they are getting.